Learn how we process your CRM data

 Once we’ve retrieved your data, we will build a set of attributes you can query in Lexer.
 We either import it without transformation, or we change it so you can get more value from it.
 Here is a list of the attributes we can build with this data.

-Lexer cleans and transforms your data into straightforward representations of the raw data, making it easy for your team to search, analyse and activate.
+Lexer cleans and transforms your data into straightforward representations of the raw data, making it easy for your team to search, analyze, and activate.

 Your internal customer ID